 Exhibit 2 shows the market assessment evolution from last year to date by summarizing the total number of upgrades and downgrades in various assessment categories for the analyzed markets.
-The number of changes is lower compared to last year with eight upgrades and five downgrades.
-Most of the changes were due to the changes in clearing and settlement, followed by the ratings changes related to foreign room level and capital flow restriction level.
+The number of changes is lower compared to last year with nine upgrades and seven downgrades.
+Most of the changes were due to the changes in capital flow restriction levels followed by the ratings changes related to clearing and settlement and foreign room level.